AN OVERVIEW OF OUR SOFTWARE COURSES

 The term “arranged” you see in the catalog refers to you arranging your own schedule.
 You work around your schedule; there are no required meetings.
 Your instructor is available during the weekdays if you need help, but you aren't required to work at any specific times.

-Your grade will be determined your scores on the projects and quizzes.
+Your grade will be determined by your scores on the projects and quizzes.
 The final grade is 70% projects and 30% quizzes.

 The quizzes can be taken TWO times and your highest score will be recorded.
 The projects will be scored on completeness and function, compared to the examples in the textbook.